MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-sign-in-operator.md

 5. On the **Welcome** page, select **Sign in**.

-6. On the **Let's get you signed in** page, enter the credentials that your admin provided.
+6. On the **Let's get you signed in** page, select **Workplace or school account**, select **Continue**, and then enter the credentials that your admin provided.
 For the credentials, the user name will be in the form `username@domain.com`.
 For example, if your user name is LauraO, and you work for the Contoso company, the user name will be `laurao@contoso.com`.

     ![Work or school account page.](media/sign-in-hololens.PNG "Work or school account page")